raleigh9123/Pagination-and-Filtering-w-Vanilla-JS/README.md

  Project 2 - Pagination and Filtering

 --Description
 Project 2 provides a list of students on a page.
-This list of students flows into additional pages, accessable via links at the bottom of the page.
-Additionally, this project will attempt to include a filter, that searches for students and provides a dynamic number of page links depending on the number of students that match the search result.
+This list of students displays only 10 students per page and flows into additional pages, accessable via pagination links at the bottom of the page.
+Additionally, this project includes a search filter, that searches for students and provides a dynamic number of page links depending on the number of students that match the search result.

 --Skills and Process
 Project 2 demonstrates use of event handlers, function scoping, and DOM manipulation/traversal.
 This includes creating elements in javascript and inserting those elements into the DOM as well as manipulating content within the current HTML to dynamically load content based on a search filter.